publisha/publisha.github.io/pages/createyourownblog.md

 ### Site configuration

+Please make these changes before using the student blog.

-Configure as your own website in `_config.yml`:
+Configure as your own website in the file called `_config.yml`:

 ```yml
   baseurl: ''
   url: "https://username.github.io"
 ```

-Change _username_ to the name you chose for your site.
+Change _username_ to the username you chose for GitHub.
+In other words, the url will be the repository name prefixed with `https://`

-Please configure this before using the student blog.

 ### Meta and Branding